Back to Top

 2. Mental health and wellness concerns of the Student; or

-3. Other circumstances as determined by the Tuition Adjustment Committee.
+3. Other circumstances as determined by the CAS, CEWD and/or the Tuition Adjustment Committee.

-D. Tuition Adjustment Committee is the Registrar or designee, Financial Aid Director or designee, and Accounts Receivable Manager or designee.
+K. Tuition Adjustment Committee is comprised of the College’s Registrar or designee, Financial Aid Director or designee, and Accounts Receivable Manager or designee.

-E. Tuition and Fees are tuition and fees regularly published on the College’s website at the time of the Student’s attendance.
+L. Tuition and Fees are tuition and fees regularly published on the College’s website at the time of a Student’s attendance.

-F. Withdrawal occurs when the Student withdraws from any or all classes at the College.
+N. Withdrawal occurs when the Student withdraws from a course after the Drop Deadline.

 IV.
 Policy Provisions

-A. Students shall be permitted to withdraw from classes for Extenuating Circumstances.
+A. Students will be permitted to Drop, Withdraw or Retroactively Withdraw from a Class or Classes due to Extenuating Circumstances.

-D. Students who withdraw from a class or classes after the drop deadline due to Extenuating Circumstances will be issued a credit for one hundred percent of tuition and fees paid to the College by the Student for that class or classes or, at their option, refunded such tuition and fees.
+B. Students who Drop, Withdraw or Retroactively Withdraw from a Class or Classes due to Extenuating Circumstances will be issued a refund of one hundred percent of Tuition and Fees paid to the College by the Student for that Class or Classes, as set forth in the Student Withdrawal and Refund for Extenuating Circumstances Procedure.

-G. The Board of Trustees authorizes the College to adopt such procedures as necessary to implement this Policy.
+C. The Board of Trustees hereby authorizes the President, or designee, to develop and establish appropriate procedures to implement and enforce this policy.

-Policy Title: Interim Student Withdrawal for Extenuating Circumstances Policy
+Policy Title: Student Withdrawal and Refund for Extenuating Circumstances Policy

 Policy Category: Student Affairs